nci/scores/docs/installation.md

 - core: only contains mathematical functions
 - tutorial: includes jupyter lab and ability to run all the notebooks
 - development: includes pylint, black and other development tools
-- maintainer: includes tools for building the documentation
+- all: includes requirements for core, tutorial and development, but excludes maintainer requirements
-- all: includes requirements for all of the above
+- maintainer: includes tools for building the documentation and building for PyPI

 ## 1. Core Environment